Unable to log into the backend of your WordPress site

 - Find the table named

-). - Locate your admin account and click Edit.
+wp_users(or a prefix likexyz_users). - Locate your admin account and click Edit.

 - In the

-field, select MD5 under the function column. - Enter your new password in plain text (it will be encrypted automatically).
+user_passfield, select MD5 under the function column. - Enter your new password in plain text (it will be encrypted automatically).

 - Save the changes.